ibm-cloud-docs/vpc/vsi_is_create_linux_custom_image.md

     * To find the path for cloud-init on ExecStart, run the following command:`systemctl cat cloud-init`

 2. To install cloud-init, use one of the following commands.
-    * For Ubuntu 16, 18 & Debian 9, run the following command: `apt-get install cloud-init`
+    * For Ubuntu or Debian, run the following command: `apt-get install cloud-init`
-    * For CentOS 7 & RedHat 7, run the following command: `yum install cloud-init`
+    * For CentOS or Red Hat, run the following command: `yum install cloud-init`

 3. If the `datasources_list` property exists in */etc/cloud/cloud.cfg*, verify that it contains `ConfigDrive` and `NoCloud` or remove the `datasources_list` property entirely.
 For more information about data sources, see [Data sources](http://cloudinit.readthedocs.io/en/latest/topics/datasources.html){: external}. {{site.data.keyword.cloud_notm}} cloud-init images are created for the environment by using the [NoCloud](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html){: external} data source to supply the metadata.